blog

 Can Nodemailer receive emails?

-No. Nodemailer is a sending library.
-Use inbox APIs for receive-side testing and assertions.
+Nodemailer is a sending library.
+Pair it with MailSlurp inbox APIs for receive-side testing, OTP extraction, link checks, and CI assertions.

 Is Nodemailer good for production?